 We are a state-approved self-insured employer for workers' compensation coverage in California, Oregon, Delaware, Maryland and Colorado, as well as in Washington for our non-PEO services and management employees.
-To manage our financial exposure in the event of catastrophic injuries or fatalities, we maintain excess workers' compensation insurance with a per occurrence retention of \$5.0 million effective January 1, 2007, except in Maryland and Colorado where our retention is at \$1.0 million per occurrence.
-Changes in the market for excess workers' compensation insurance may lead to limited availability of such coverage, additional increases in our insurance costs or further increases in our self-insured retention. any of which may have a material adverse effect on our financial condition.
+To manage our financial exposure in the event of catastrophic injuries or fatalities, we maintain excess workers' compensation insurance with a per occurrence retention of \$5.0 million effective January 1, 2007, except in Maryland and Colorado where our retention is at \$1.0 million and \$500,000 per occurrence, respectively.
+Changes in the market for excess workers' compensation insurance may lead to limited availability of such coverage, additional increases in our insurance costs or further increases in our self-insured retention, any of which may have a material adverse effect on our financial condition.

-We maintain excess workers' compensation insurance coverage with American International Group, Inc. ("AIG") between \$5.0 million and \$15.0 million per occurrence, except in Maryland and Colorado, where coverage with AIG is between \$1.0 million and \$25.0 million per occurrence.
+We maintain excess workers' compensation insurance coverage with American International Group, Inc. ("AIG") between \$5.0 million and \$15.0 million per occurrence, except in Maryland, where coverage with AIG is between \$1.0 million and \$25.0 million per occurrence and in Colorado, where coverage with AIG is between \$500,000 and statutory limits per occurrence.
 AIG's recent financial losses resulting from credit default swaps combined with the turbulence in worldwide equity and credit markets have adversely impacted AIG.
-Although AIG's commercial insurance subsidiary remains viable and continues to be a fully accepted insurance carrier for all major brokers, should AIG fail, we could be forced to seek alternative coverage at higher costs, which could have a material negative impact on our results of operations and financial condition.
+Although AIG's commercial insurance subsidiary continues to be a fully accepted insurance carrier for all major brokers, should AIG fail, we could be forced to seek alternative coverage at higher costs, which could have a material negative impact on our results of operations and financial condition.